EricTheToon/Fortlatro/README.md

 # Fortlatro
 a terrible Fortnite themed Balatro mod featuring as of right now
-# 99 Jokers
+# 115 Jokers
 Eric - Legendary - Create 3 random Jokers no need to have room lose $5 at the end of round

-Crac - Rare - 1/13 chance to do something random (he has ALOT of abilities check the horrible code yourself if you wanna see)
+Crac - Rare - 1/13 chance to do something random (he has ALOT of abilities check the horrible code yourself if you wanna see) (can turn into GOOD or EVIL Crac)
+GOOD Crac - Rare - 1/13 chance to do something good from the original Crac's abilities (can turn back into Crac) EVIL Crac - Rare - 1/13 chance to do something bad from the original Crac's abilities (can turn back into Crac)

 Emily - Legendary - Retrigger everything